NLP2CT/TransGEC/shell_finetune-T5/file.md

 > **Q6** *l.393: what do you mean by shuffling positional index?*

-We mean that we shuffle the words by adding a Gaussian bias to their positions and then reorder the words with a standard deviation of 0.5.
+We shuffle the words by adding a Gaussian bias to their positions and then reorder the words with a standard deviation of $0.5$.
 We will update it after the discussion.

 > **Q7** *Figure 6 caption: resembles->resemble*

-We will correct it in our final version.
+We will correct it in the new version.

 ## Reviewer zX5C:
 Thank you very much for the careful review.

 > **Q1** *My strongest concern is using machine translated (MT) data for translationese classification.
 MT introduces errors by itself, but is has also been shown to exhibit different characteristics to human translated data [1,2].
 [1] Bizzoni, Yuri & Juzek, Tom & España-Bonet, Cristina & Chowdhury, Koel & van Genabith, Josef & Teich, Elke.
 (2020).
 How Human is Machine Translationese?
 Comparing Human and Machine Translations of Text and Speech.
 280-290.
 10.18653/v1/2020.iwslt-1.34.
 [2] Fu, Yingxue & Nederhof, Mark-Jan.
 (2021).
 Automatic Classification of Human Translation and Machine Translation: A Study from the Perspective of Lexical Diversity.*